 Not sure what your next step is?
-These ten LDS articles may help.
+These ten articles may help.

 We all know life is a rollercoaster and every season, both high and low will come.
 Often times we feel lost, might not know what direction we should go in, or just need to find some peace in a current situation we are in.

 Relate to any of that?
-Well, these ten LDS talks are worth a read.
+Well, these ten talks by authors who write based on their faith from the Church of Jesus Christ are worth a read.

 Joy D. Jones — Valued Beyond Measure